-- Uses prairie flowers and vegetation at its facilities to help water drain naturally - Uses porous pavement at some facilities to keep rainwater where it falls - Restores natural plantings along rivers to help control erosion and runoff - Removes debris from rivers, channels and streams - Monitors all of the waterways for unsafe dumping or chemical imbalances - Works with other environmental organizations to keep the waterways and surrounding areas in good condition
+- Uses prairie flowers and vegetation at its facilities to help water drain naturally - Uses porous pavement at some facilities to keep rainwater where it falls - Restores natural plantings along rivers to help control erosion and runoff - Removes debris from rivers, channels and streams - Monitors all of the waterways for unsafe dumping or chemical imbalances - Works with other environmental organizations to keep the waterways and surrounding areas in good condition trash large bin or bowl ten minutes rain barrel full turn off the water native flowers and plants dripping water call 1-800-332-DUMP

-Fill in the blanks to sh ow how you can helj p our environment. brushing your teeth or wash full native flowers and plants call 1-800-332-DUMP ning your face, you should ten minutes When not in use, make sure your faucets aren't The longest time you should spend taking a shower is Wash ash vegetables and dishes in ato save water.
+Fill in the blanks to show how you can help our environment.

+While brushing your teeth or washing your face, you should

+Prevent erosion in your yard by planting .

+When not in use, make sure your faucets aren't .

+The longest time you should spend taking a shower is

+Wash vegetables and dishes in a to save water.

 Make sure the washing machine and dishwasher are before someone runs them.

-When you go to a beach or a lake, do not leave behind.
-8 NV You ca You can water plants without turning on your faucet by using a - If you see someone putting something into the water that doesn't belong there, you should
+You can water plants without turning on your faucet by using a

+If you see someone putting something into the water that doesn't belong there, you should .
-This book was printed on recycled paper using soy-based ink.

-IAT

-Board of Commissioners

-TOTO COLOR

-0. UU 00 01 ...
-OTO

-Kari K. Steele, President Patricia Theresa Flynn, Vice President Marcelino Garcia, Chairman of Finance

-Precious Brady-Davis Yumeka Brown Cameron Davis Beth McElroy Kirkwood Eira L. Corral Sepúlveda Sharon Waller

-For additional instructional materials, speakers or tours, please call: 312.751.6633, or visit our website: mwrd.org.

-Metropolitan Water Reclamation District of Greater Chicago

-SALE DE BOOM